lakshmidurga23/231FA04435-MLOps-student-performance-feast/README.md

 The FeatureView is:

 student_performance_features
-6. Features Stored in the FeatureView
+5. Features Stored in the FeatureView

-The FeatureView contains:
+The student_performance_features FeatureView contains:

 study_time_hours
 attendance_percent